joepour/FullScreenSlider/README.md

 FullScreenSlider
 ================

 A jQuery plugin which spans the full width of the screen and adapt the images background colour.
+You can see what is looks like in the [demo](http://joepour.com/full-screen-slider/).

 Usage
 ================